Marianne Martens, PhD

 Martens, M. (2014, January).
 High-touch training through tech: Approaches to online education in youth services.
 Juried panel with Anthony Bernier, San Jose State University; Marianne Martens, Kent State University; and Joyce Valenza, Rutgers University, convened by Cindy Welch, University of Tennessee.
 ALISE 2014, Philadelphia, PA.

 Martens, M., Baldini, M. & Brodie, C.S.
 (2013, April).
 Connecting to special collections of children’s literature.
 Paper presented at the Virginia Hamilton Conference on Multicultural Literature for Youth.
-Kent, Ohio.
+Kent, OH.

 Martens, M. (2012, September).
 Desperately seeking dissent: Subversive readings in transmedia storytelling.
 Paper presented as part of a panel organized by Loretta Gaffney entitled: “The politics of reading: Libraries, pedagogy, publishing, and youth” at the Protest on the Page Print